flodef/cesium_website/README.md

 ## Documentation in English

-If you need help to contribute, come ask questions on [the chat](https://riot.im/app/#/room/#cesium.app:matrix.org).
+If you need help to contribute, come ask questions on [the chat at #cesium.app:matrix.org](https://riot.im/app/#/room/#cesium.app:matrix.org).

 * [How to install Cesium website on your computer](doc/en/install.md)
 * [How to translate the website](doc/en/how-to-translate-the-website.md)